 Taking the Impression:

 Using your best patient efforts and plenty of treats, get your pet’s cooperation to take an impression.
 Gently but firmly press the paw onto the clay.
-If things are a bit wiggly or (I’m looking at you, Tiger…) your pet escapes before you have a clean impression, rework your clay and try again.
+If things are a bit wiggly or (I’m looking at you, Tiger…) your pet escapes before you have a clean impression, you can rework your clay and try again.
 Be patient, and try to keep it fun for everyone.
 Our older dog was very cooperative, but taking our puppy’s print took several attempts.
-The cat ran for cover and safety in the far recesses under a bed.
+The cat ran for cover and safety under a bed.
 All in a day’s DIY exploits at the animal mad house!
 There are no pictures of the impression step of the process for our collage as I was working solo and my hands were more than full.
 Again, one more reason to take the prints when there’s no time pressure.
 You can try again or press pause (hehe) and wrap the clay for another day.

 Return the clay to your work surface.
 Place the clingfilm back on top and trim using a biscuit cutter (or other shape of your choice).
-The clingfilm is, of course, optional, but this rounds the edges as the cutter presses through.
+The clingfilm is optional, but this rounds the edges as the cutter presses through.
 A little clay crafting trick that helps give your finished pieces a very nice edge.
-It also keeps your cutter clean (extra important for some other types of clay, like polymers).
+It also keeps your cutter clean, which is extra important for some other types of clay, like polymers.
 Excess clay can be returned to the package and re-sealed for future projects.

-Finishing prior to drying: If you’re planning to hang the prints from a ribbon or string like a decoration or as a Christmas ornament), you can use a skewer to carefully create a hole prior to drying, if you wish.
+Finishing prior to drying: If you’re planning to hang the prints from a ribbon or string like a decoration (or for use as a Christmas ornament), you can use a skewer to carefully create a hole prior to drying, if you wish.
 If you’d like their names stamped into the clay, you can also do this before you dry.

 Finishing after drying: Once completely dry, air dry clay will be firm and hard but it is still vulnerable to moisture and may be scratched, cracked, or damaged if roughly stored, handled, or dropped.
 Finishing options depend on the products (both clay and finish), but most types of air dry clay can be painted or sealed after they’ve been thoroughly dried.
 Check your chosen clay product details for any special instructions.
 If coating or painting, avoid applying anything opaque thickly, as it may obscure the detail of your prints.
 Spray painting is an easy option to minimise the risk of losing details to a thick paint or brush marks.
 An all-over single colour is easy to apply and can be very attractive, especially a gloss metallic which makes your prints look like metal.

 Display options: What to do with your prints is completely up to you.
 Some owners like to display their pet prints while other like to tuck them safely away and a more private memento.
 One of the tricky things to keep in mind if you plan to display a paw print in a frame or similar is that unfinished air dry clay is often powdery and won’t hold well to adhesive strips.
 You’ll need to seal the back and/or choose a suitable glue for both clay and the surface to which you’re sticking.

 I am planning to keep a set of each of our pets natural (unpainted) paw prints tucked away in safe storage.
 Since I’d taken multiples, I also painted a set.
-Just because!
-I opted for silver and black to match my vintage-style pegboard frames.
+For painting, I opted for silver and black to match the vintage-style pegboard frames in our home office.
 My beasts are too big for their paws to be used as hanging ornaments (other than Tiger), and I like the idea of having them on display in my office year-round.
 The painting really makes the prints pop, but it wasn’t easy.
 The prints were spray painted silver, black on the backs, and then carefully hand painted on the edges and the front around the prints.
-It’s all a matter of personal preference of course, but I think I’d use all over metallic if I was painting more paw prints in the future.
-Much easier and still very attractive.
+It’s all a matter of personal preference of course, but I think I’d just use all over metallic if I was painting more paw prints in the future.
+That’s much easier and still very attractive.

 A Pawnote on Our Pawprints

 On a very sad note, it’s been years since we first shared this post and both Tiger and our sweet senior Oli have since crossed the rainbow bridge.
 We also did extra sets of clay paw prints as well as some ink paw prints with Oli in his final months.
-I am so very glad that I have these prints from happier times.
-I think if I didn’t have these, I might have wanted to take a final print (clay and/or ink) before our last goodbye.
-If my heart could manage.
+I am so glad that I have their prints from happier times.
+If I didn’t, I think I might have wanted to take a final print (clay and/or ink) before our last goodbye, if my heart could manage.
 Time is not always in our favour and not all furfamilies are lucky enough to have long years together.
-Some vets offer paw print taking for deceased pets or you can ask for a little time with your loved one to make your own.
+Some vets offer paw print taking for deceased pets or you can ask for a little time with your loved one to make your own set of prints.
 If the loss or illness of a pet is what has brought you to this post, I send you a giant virtual hug from one pet parent to another in your time of sorrow.